My question

 follow one person throughout all these events?
 And the answer, of course,

 is Why not?
-Thats how physicians practice.
-And it makes
+Thats how physicians and dentists and other medical

 just as much sense for psychotherapists.